SpongePowered/SpongeDocs/source/plugin/basics/practices.rst

 Mixins
 ~~~~~~

-Mixins can not be used by plugins.
-Mixins are specifically for transforming classes before other mods/plugins start.
+:doc:`Mixins <../../contributing/common/mixins.rst>` are specifically for transforming classes before other mods/plugins start.
 ForgeModLoader calls these mods “Coremods”.
 Sponge is a Coremod, and deploys Mixins on startup.
+Mixins can not be used by plugins.

 Packets